masumsoft/node/doc/api/https.markdown

   Defaults to `'localhost'`.
 - `hostname`: To support `url.parse()` `hostname` is preferred over `host`
 - `port`: Port of remote server.
 Defaults to 443.
+- `dnsResolve` : Boolean indicating whether to use dns.resolve instead of dns.lookup which uses the system dns resolver.
+Defaults to `false`
 - `method`: A string specifying the HTTP request method.
 Defaults to `'GET'`.
 - `path`: Request path.
 Defaults to `'/'`.
 Should include query string if any.
   E.G. `'/index.html?page=12'`